hoya pubicalyx

 Sunlight

 This plant is relatively easy to care for, and will thrive in most home environments.
 However, it is important to provide the plant with the ideal amount of sunlight.
-Too much sunlight can scorch the leaves, while too little sunlight will cause the plant to become leggy and produce fewer flowers.
+Too much direct sun can scorch the leaves, while too little sunlight will cause the plant to become leggy and produce fewer flowers.

 Temperature and Humidity